lostminty/COMPX527_BAG/DEPLOYMENT.md

 >$ ansible-galaxy install -r requirements.yml

 Then set the following environment variables similar to something like below.
-If you want to use a different region, then you will have to modify `portal_src/config.php` accordingly.
+If you want to use a different region to the one specified below, then you will have to modify `portal_src/config.php` accordingly.

 >export AWS_ACCESS_KEY_ID=XXXXXXX
 >